Bet365 have developed one of the most exciting features to hit the betting scene for years in the form of bet365 cash out.

 - The range of sports that you can cash out on is quite vast.
 They list soccer, tennis, horse racing and basketball on their site, but I’ve done it with golf, cricket and rugby before, so I would assume that most are on offer.

 - The cash out feature may become temporarily suspended.
 This is usually due to the fact that one or more of the lines that you are betting on has been altered.
 This will be indicated by the removal of the cash out function from the ‘My Bets’ section.

 - It may take a few seconds for your cash out request to be settled after clicking the ‘cash out’ button.
 Once processed, you will get a bet receipt stating that the bet has been settled with the funds credited to your account.

 - It’s worth noting that bet365 do not guarantee that the cash out feature will be available at all times.

-If you’ve seen enough and want to get straight into the cash out action at bet365, then click my unique tracking link to register a new account!
+If you’ve seen enough and want to get straight into the cash out action at bet365, then you can Open an account with bet365 today!